 - Units planning to stay over Friday and/or Saturday night can register for tent camping or a very limited number of cabin beds.
 Exclusive cabin use for a Unit is not guaranteed and will be assigned by Klondike staff.
 Please do not contact Camp Koinonia to make reservations.
 Campsites will be available starting at 2pm on Friday.
 The parking lot will be plowed, toilets provided, campfires are OK but there are no fire-pits so you must bring your own portable fire pit, and it must be fully extinguished whenever the campsite is unoccupied or vacated.

 - All sleds must be hand crafted.
 There is no size or shape limit but they should resemble the sketch below.
 Skis may be used for runners.
 The sled carries a team member.
 The driver may push and the rest of the team will pull using ropes.

-- A team consists of four to eight Scouts.
-A troop may enter as many teams as they wish.
+- Each team shall consist of at least four but not more than eight Scouts.
+A pack/troop may enter as many teams as they wish.
 However, the team that signs in must stay together for all events, including the races.
 No substitutions from other teams are permitted.